KubarytTournaments/KubarytCup/Documents/KC4/Special_Ruling_Regulations.md

 - 6).
 Interpretation of an unclear point of the Tournament Rules,
 - 7).
 Repealing the decision of the Committee or a Committee Member, excluding appeals against decisions in accordance with the relevant point of the Regulations,
 - 8).
 Assignment of Committee Members to specific areas of the Tournament,
+- 9).
+Establishing a rule applicable to the Tournament, without updating other Tournament Rules,

 ## 2. Shape of Special Rulings